-Widespread flight delays in US after FAA computer outage
+All departing US flights grounded after FAA computer outage

 The FAA ordered all U.S. flights to delay departures until 9 a.m.
 Eastern, though airlines said they were aware of the situation and had already begun grounding flights.

-At 7:30 a.m.
-Eastern, there were more than 1,200 delayed flights within, into or out of the United States, according to the flight tracking website FlightAware.
-More than 100 have been cancelled.
+At 8 a.m.
+Eastern, there were more than 2,500 delayed flights within, into or out of the United States, according to the flight tracking website FlightAware, exceeding the number of all delayed flights on the previous day.
+More than 150 have been cancelled.

+“I just spoke to Buttigieg.
+They don’t know what the cause is.
+But I was on the phone with him about 10 minutes,” Biden said.
+“I told him to report directly to me when they find out.
+Air traffic can still land safely, just not take off right now.
+We don’t know what the cause of it is.”

+Buttigieg said in a tweet that he is in touch with the FAA and monitoring the situation.

 Most delays were concentrated along the East Coast, but were beginning to spread west.
+Inbound international flights into Miami International Airport continued to land, but all departures have been delayed since 6:30 a.m., said airport spokesman Greg Chin.

 The FAA said it was working on restoring its Notice to Air Missions System.